bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Contributors

-The GDX Analytics Team are the main contributors to this project.
+The GDX Analytics Team are the main contributors to this project and maintain the code.

 ## License